 mail "at" jonathanolivares.com

 Olivares's work engages a legacy of form and technology, and asks to be used rather than observed.
-The quarterly art and culture magazine Kaleidoscope wrote of him: “Aesthetically, his works seldom resort to fanfare, privileging use-value and tenderness over showmanship.
+Leah Whitman-Salking wrote of him in Kaleidoscope: “Aesthetically, his works seldom resort to fanfare, privileging use-value and tenderness over showmanship.
 His slow-and-steady style, combined with his personal resolve, produces humble results worth looking out for.”

 Realized in 2014 and updated periodicaly, this site is a collaborative exploration of the interests, projects, and scrap, which are central to Olivares' work.
-It was co-edited and co-designed by Harsh Patel and features contributions by David Van Severen, Daniele Ansidei, Florian Bédé, Giovanna Silva, Jinjoo Hwang, Johnston Marklee, Marco Velardi, Nathan Antolik, Ramak Fazel, Yoo Jean Han and Zoe Ghertner.
+It was co-designed and co-edited by Harsh Patel, and features contributions by Caleb J. Adams, David Van Severen, Daniele Ansidei, Don Chadwick, Florian Bédé, Giovanna Silva, Jinjoo Hwang, Kersten Geers, Konstantin Grcic, Johnston Marklee, Marco Velardi, Narayan Khandekar, Nathan Antolik, Ramak Fazel, Yoo Jean Han and Zoe Ghertner.